 The Burke provides extraordinary opportunities for volunteers to engage with their community through public museum events and gallery experiences.
 Throughout the year, volunteers provide crucial support for events such as Dino Day, Bug Blast, Meet the Mammals and many others!
 Visitor Engagement volunteers also directly support the needs of various departments by interacting with visitors in the galleries as Gallery Guides.
 Gallery Guides support the Burke’s mission by directly engaging visitors of all ages, helping them to make fun easy-to-assemble crafts.
 You supply the enthusiasm; the Burke supplies the on-site craft materials and assembly instructions!
 Volunteer opportunities are available on Free First Thursdays and every Saturday and Sunday through the end of November.
 Volunteers are asked to commit to at least two 3-hour shifts per month.

 The volunteer opportunities listed here are for long-term or ongoing appointments and require an additional interview process with the appropriate collections manager.
 For more information, please contact the Volunteer Manager at email@example.com.

 Ever wondered how scientists collect specimens and data in the field?
-The Field Assistant will help collect and preserve spider specimens and drive to and from the collection site.
+The Arachnology Field Assistant will help collect and preserve spider specimens and drive to and from the collection site.
 Specimen collections are weather-dependent, all-day affairs and can take place any time except mid-August through September.
 Applicants must be over 18 years of age with a valid license, clean driving record access to a vehicle (UW affiliates may use a UCAR).
 A flexible schedule is a must.
 Volunteers will be reimbursed for gas mileage.
 Find out more about spider collecting trips.

 The Lepidoptera Lab Assistant’s primary job is to relax, mount and label dried butterfly and moth specimens that have been stored dried for several to many years.
 Participate in making beautiful specimens take on useful, displayable form before your very eyes!
 Volunteer candidates must have prior expereince and will be asked to show samples of previous work.
 This position requires a commitment of four hours per week for six months or more.
 Current students and underage applicants are not accepted for this position.